-Chain's purpose is to be purely entertaining, it's not a commercial project but a personal and inspired one.
-It's my true appreciation for peaceful times and admiration for that bygone era, channeled into what I'm able to express through my drawings.
-So enjoy it as it is and feel free to share your feelings, those are what it's all about.
+Chain doesn't have any ambition, it's not a work related project but a personal and inspired one.
+It's my own tribute to peaceful times and admiration for that bygone era, channeled into what I'm able to express through my drawings.

 "And now I'm dancin' to his voice

 He turns to music every noise

 He grabs my waist and makes me spin

 Long live the king of the Drive-In "